crosscompute/analytical-tutorials/README.md

-CrossCompute Tutorials
+Analytical Tutorials
 ======================
-Learn how to build analytical tools.
+Learn how to write analytical scripts.